Ohiopyle Waterfall Guide: How to See the Waterfalls in Ohiopyle State Park

 Just past the bridge, you’ll see another social path leading down over the hill.

-Being a little more off the beaten path, viewing this Ohiopyle waterfall in solitude is definitely possible, despite the crowds at some of the more popular spots.
+Being a little more off the beaten path, viewing this Ohiopyle waterfall in solitude is possible, despite the crowds at some of the more popular spots.

 We’d recommend maybe saving this one for last if you are heading to Jonathan Run at the end of your day, just in case you are short on time and have to make a quick stop or skip it altogether.